rmmATenersystemscom/es-inventory-hub/docs/CHECK_IN_PROCESS.md

 - Enhanced CSS styling - Added comprehensive dark theme styling for all modal elements
 - Improved user experience - Close buttons now have proper contrast and hover effects
 - Maintained theme consistency - All modal components match the dashboard's dark aesthetic
-- Updated version number in main README.md to v1.11.0
+- Updated version number in main README.md to v1.11.0 (included in main commit)

 Files Modified:
 - dashboards/topleft/app.py - Backend improvements
 - dashboards/topleft/templates/dashboard.html - CSS styling for modal visibility
-- README.md - Updated version number to v1.11.0
+- README.md - Updated version number to v1.11.0 (included in main commit)

 The changes have been successfully committed and pushed to GitHub with the descriptive tag v1.11.0 All detailed revision notes are preserved in Git tag messages and commit history